← Back to 漢書

 27

-extreme expressions.
+downstream excesses.
 Excessive leniency toward violent offenders is itself injustice to social order.
 So-called symbolic punishment is not a pristine ancient ideal but a product of later disorder.
 Political order requires proportional correspondence among status, reward, and penalty.
 Any mismatch in these correspondences opens a path to institutional chaos.
 Nothing is more ruinous than systemic misalignment between merit, office, reward, and sanction.
 Coercive suppression of rebellion is an essential dimension of state authority.
 Across dynasties this principle remained constant and foundational.
 Xunzi paradoxically argues that robust order permits stricter sanction because normative standards are higher.
 This is the meaning of the classical phrase about historically variable penal weight.
 'Symbolic punishment' should be read cosmologically, not as mere costume penalties.

 28